Julie McNiven

 Julie McNiven (born October 11, 1980) is an American actress and singer.
 McNiven was born in Amherst, Massachusetts, and got her start in local community theatre productions.
 She is best known for her recurring roles in Mad Men (2007–2009) and Supernatural (2008–2010).
 McNiven also had a recurring role in the second season of Stargate: Universe (2010–2011).

+Life and career

 McNiven studied swinging trapeze as a teenager at French Woods Festival of the Performing Arts.
 She also attended the summer program at Circle in the Square.
 She is a graduate of Salem State University (Salem, Massachusetts).

+Personal life

 In 2010, McNiven married Michael Blackman Beck, with whom she has two sons, Tasman Scott Beck born December 2014 and Jetson born August 2021.